The Most Scenic Fall Drives Around Franklin

-The trail is more than 70 miles around Tennessee countryside that celebrates the history and traditions of our county’s masters and makers—wine, craft beer, whiskey, gin, and bourbon.
+The trail is more than 70 miles around the Tennessee countryside that celebrates the history and traditions of our county’s masters and makers: wine, craft beer, whiskey, gin, and bourbon.

-Out of a hope to preserve and celebrate these cherished and storied arts, the Masters & Makers Trail gives visitors a taste of local culture with stops at Arrington Vineyards, H Clark Distillery, Leiper’s Fork Distillery, Curio Brewing Company, and Mill Creek Brewing Co.
+Out of a hope to preserve and celebrate these cherished and storied arts, the Masters & Makers Trail gives visitors a taste of local culture with stops at Arrington Vineyards, Company Distilling, Leiper’s Fork Distillery, Curio Brewing Company, and Mill Creek Brewing Co.

 Take a peaceful drive through rolling hills dotted with fall color from Arrington to Thompson’s Station to Leiper’s Fork to Franklin to Nolensville.
 You can even pick up a Masters & Makers Trail “passport” that gets stamped at each spot.

 If you visit four out of the five stops on the trail, you can turn in your stamped passport for a gift at the Visitor’s Center in Downtown Franklin.

 Back Roads From Thompson’s Station to College Grove